 We are a nation addicted to our phones.
 And while we might sleep with them and take them on vacation, what we aren’t doing is talking on them.
 Yet despite our aversion to talking on the phone, mastering the phone interview is a necessity if you want to land a job.
-Acing the phone interview is often a prerequisite to landing an in-person interview, so here are a few tips on how to nail this crucial step in the job searching struggle.
+Acing the phone interview is often a prerequisite to landing an in-person interview, so here are our best phone interview tips:

 Make sure you know whether you are initiating the call or if the interviewer will call you.
 Verify that the company has your correct phone number.
 You might even send an email confirming the date, time and number the day before so that you aren’t scrambling to connect at the last minute.

 You are well aware that you need to prepare for an in-person interview, and you should be no less prepared for a phone interview.
 Have a copy of your resume and the job description in front of you.
 Do some research on the company and the person interviewing you before the call.
 Be prepared to answer common interview questions, and also create a list of your own questions about the position to have on hand.
 Have a pen and paper handy for taking notes.

 Avoid any possible tech issues during the phone interview

 While it’s unlikely that you have one, if you do have a landline available, use it!
 If you’re using a cell phone, make sure you do the phone interview in a quiet place that gets very good cell reception.
 This place should also allow you to speak at a reasonable volume and lack any distractions or interruptions.
 Many digital interview now take place over the computer.
 In this case, the same cell phone interview tips apply – just make sure your wifi connection is stable too.

 Smile (possibly the most overlooked phone interview tip!)